 Our aim is to identify and respond to areas of need rather than duplicate existing services.
 This is why we focus on practical concerns and signpost to other types of help.

-Simplify Probate is committed to providing Bereavement Advice Centre as a free at the point of access service.
+Co-op Legal Services is committed to providing Bereavement Advice Centre as a free at the point of access service.
 We take considerable care to be transparent about this relationship to all callers.
 Bereavement Advice Centre does not receive any funding from government or charities.

 How do we get our information?